rccrdpccl/cluster-api-provider-openshift-assisted/docs/image_registry.md

     `registries.conf` is required and contains the image registry configuration in toml format.
     `ca-bundle.crt` is optional and should define the additional certificate(s) used to authenticate against the image registry.

-2. Add or update the `AgentControlPlane` CR to point to this `ConfigMap`
+2. Add or update the `OpenshiftAssistedControlPlane` CR to point to this `ConfigMap`
     ```yaml
     apiVersion: controlplane.cluster.x-k8s.io/v1alpha1
-    kind: AgentControlPlane
+    kind: OpenshiftAssistedControlPlane
     metadata:
       name: example-cluster
       namespace: example-cluster